 While it is possible to second guess some of the nuances of Steiner’s interpretations here, the basic framework is relatively transparent.
 Ms. B’s dream — and it is remarkable how analysts working with analysands with these difficulties need to rely on dreams — offers a representation of her needs and their shaky provisioning that Steiner notices and responds to.
 He first focuses on the idea that she might somehow anticipate a retributive attack.
 Ms. B responds, appreciative that he has picked up on her anxieties in this connection.
 But then Steiner attempts to link these interpreted anxieties to the here-and-now issue of the check, showing how her not being able to find it and not filling it out completely may reflect ambivalence about, in a basic sense, bringing her needs to the analysis.
 The immediacy of this framing of the issue is too much for Ms. B. Her ability to consider the question in a relaxed way vanishes as her worry that she might come under attack seems about to be realized by what seems to be Steiner’s need-driven confrontation.
 She falls back into a mildly paranoid stance in which any consideration of her own needs becomes temporarily impossible.
 Putting up with Steiner’s needs, or indulging him, offers a sarcastic way back to her island, cutting her off both from Steiner and from her wish for anything he might offer.

 To bring this to bear on Warhol is straightforward at a general level: the state of ‘being famous’ is like Ms. B’s desert island, only nominally more populated.
-Uncertain routines of reciprocal giving and getting which can easily break down, akin to the Ms. B’s check problem, are replaced by a rigid status hierarchy that uses the reality of fame and fortune to support a fantasy that, following the above Rosenfeld quotation, combines omnipotent plenitude with omnipotent devaluation.
+Uncertain routines of reciprocal giving and getting which can easily become strained and threaten to break down, akin to the Ms. B’s check problem, are replaced by a rigid status hierarchy that uses the reality of fame and fortune to support a fantasy that, following the above Rosenfeld quotation, combines omnipotent plenitude with omnipotent devaluation.
 Being famous means you both always have something from a diffuse Other and, in the midst of all the clamor and camera lights, you are more aware of having something that other individuals want, not the other way around.
 Like Steiner, whom Ms. B stuck with the check, so to speak, other individuals are the ones in need.